evhub/coconut/README.rst

-  -s, --strict          enforce code cleanliness standards -r, --run             run the compiled source instead of writing it -i, --interact        force the interpreter to start (otherwise starts if no other command is given) -d, --debug           enable debug output (level: 0 is off, no arg defaults to 1, max is 2) -c, --code            run a line of coconut passed in as a string --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)
+  -s, --strict          enforce code cleanliness standards -r, --run             run the compiled source instead of writing it -i, --interact        force the interpreter to start (otherwise starts if no other command is given) -d, --debug           enable debug output (0 is off, no arg defaults to 1, max is 2) -c, --code            run a line of coconut passed in as a string --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)